eduardosalaz/rust/README.md

 I use VS Code as my text editor (although it's almost like a complete IDE).
 In the future I may or may not use [Visual Rust](https://marketplace.visualstudio.com/items?itemName=vosen.VisualRust), a VS extension for Rust Dev.
 I am also interested in using [Rust Lang Server](https://github.com/rust-lang/rls) for integration with Vim.
 In the meantime, I will stick with VS Code.
   ## Sidenote
-  ~~Rust Lang Server keeps crashing on VS Code and I have no reason why.~~
+  ~~Rust Lang Server keeps crashing on VS Code and I have no reason why.~~ You can't open multiple Rust Folders at once in VS Code without RLS crashing so you may want to use another directory for your working files.

 # TODO